tekumara/notes/setuptools.md

 packages=find_packages(exclude=["tests"]),
 ```

 Specify package data files in MANIFEST.in to include them in the source dist.
-Non-package data files can also be included, eg: files in the root directory like _requirements.txt_.
+Non-package data files can also be included, eg: files in the root directory or outside your package package like _requirements.txt_.

 Any files included in the source dist will be available to setup.py during the install process.
 The source dist files are listed in _\*.egg-info/SOURCES.txt_ is the set of files contained within the sdist.